abdulazizms/kubernetes/setup/README.md

 - join worker to cluster

-get output command from master
+get output from this command from master node

 \# kubeadm token create --print-join-command